Our Vision, Mission and Goal

 Founded in 2015, NCSOE partners with the Commission on Teacher Credentialing (CCTC) to provide state-approved programs and services for teachers and aspiring administrators.
 The institution is housed within the Sonoma County Office of Education (SCOE) in Santa Rosa, California.

 SCOE has offered a California Teacher Induction Program (CTIP), formerly the North Coast Beginning Teacher Program (NCBTP), through Region One since 1995.
-In 2015, SCOE began offering a Clear Administrative Services Credential Program and the newly established “Be A Teacher" Intern Program.
+In 2015, SCOE began offering a Clear Administrative Services Credential Program and the “Be A Teacher" Intern Program.
 In 2018, SCOE began offering the Preliminary Administrative Services Credential program.

-NCSOE administers state-approved credential programs that support new and aspiring teachers as they develop and grow in their teaching practice through one or more of the following programs:
+NCSOE administers the following state-approved credential programs that support new and aspiring teachers as they develop and grow in their teaching practice:

 - Administrator Induction